microsoft/AL-Go/Scenarios/SetupPowerPlatform.md

 }
 ```

-Please note that GitHubEnvironmentName is the name of the environment you are creating in GitHub to represent the Business Central and Power Platform environments you are deploying to.
+> **NOTE:** GitHubEnvironmentName is the name of the environment you are creating in GitHub to represent the Business Central and Power Platform environments you are deploying to.
 The GitHub environment must have a corresponding authentication context.

 ---
 [back](../README.md)